Shower caddies are one of my favorite bathroom accessories, but they have a habit of falling off and making a mess of your bathroom.

 But if the tension caddy is brand new, and it keeps falling every time, there is a big possibility that it is still in good condition.
 It might be too short and does not fit well or either it can be that you exert too much pressure on the tension caddy – you need to check on the weight limit of the product.

 Do a spot check to ascertain if there is another reason that your caddy could be falling, one of the possible ways to fix the situation is to improve the friction.

-Hanging your shower caddy on your shower head is not recommended as it leads down to some plumbing problems.
+Hanging your shower caddy on your shower head is not recommended as it leads to some plumbing problems.
 For this section, we are going to provide you with a great alternative to how to hang it on a tile.

-- It’s vital always to clean the tile surface, which ensures it’s free of dirt if the walls are a bit dirty; use liquid soap to clean it and rinse with water.
+- It’s vital always to clean the tile surface, which ensures it’s free of dirt if the walls are a bit dirty; use liquid soap to clean them and rinse with water.
 Let it dry; you can also opt for alcohol to dry it.

 - Wash the hook suction cup with warm water and shake it to remove excess water.
 Stick the cups on tiles and ensure no air particles enter as it may make the suction cup unstable